Iliad: Heroism

 After that, only Athena stays Achilles's wrath.
 He vows to never again obey orders from Agamemnon.
-Furious, Achilles cries to his mother, Thetis, who persuades Zeus's divine intervention—favouring the Trojans—until Achilles's rights are restored.
+Furious, Achilles cries to his mother, Thetis, who persuades Zeus's divine intervention – favouring the Trojans – until Achilles's rights are restored.
 Meanwhile, Hector leads the Trojans to almost pushing the Achaeans back to the sea (Book XII).
 Later, Agamemnon contemplates defeat and retreat to Greece (Book XIV).
 Again, the Wrath of Achilles turns the war's tide in seeking vengeance when Hector kills Patroclus.
 Aggrieved, Achilles tears his hair and dirties his face.
 Thetis comforts her mourning son, who tells her:

-Accepting the prospect of death as fair price for avenging Patroclus, he returns to battle, dooming Hector and Troy, thrice chasing him around the Trojan walls, before slaying him, then dragging the corpse behind his chariot, back to camp.
+Accepting the prospect of death as fair price for avenging Patroclus, he returns to battle, dooming Hector and Troy, thrice chasing him around the Trojan walls before slaying him and then dragging the corpse behind his chariot, back to camp.

+War

+Much of the Iliad focuses on death-dealing.
+To gain status, heroes must be good at killing.
+Though not as prevalent, there are instances where the author showcases the peaceful aspects of war.
+The first instance of this is in book 3 when Menelaus and Paris agree to fight one one-on-one to end the war.
+This conversation between Menelaus and Paris highlights the overwhelming desire for peace on both sides.
+Also in book 3, we see peace when the elders talk to Priam saying that though Helen is a beautiful woman, war is still too high a price to pay for one person.
+These events display the humanity of the war.
+In book 6, when Hector goes back into the city to visit his family, this event is another powerful show of peace because we get to see that Hector is more than a great warrior.
+He is a loving father and devoted husband.
+The love that is shared between him and his family contrasts with the gory battle scenes, noting the importance of peace.
+The final moments of peace are in books 23 and 24.
+The first of these is the funeral games that are held for Patroclus.
+The games show the happiness, grief, and joy that can happen during the war.
+In book 24, peace is highlighted again when Achilles and Priam share food and grief for their recent losses.
+In this encounter, the two empathize with one another and agree to a truce of twelve days for the burial of Hector.